Whittier Elementary School

 Box Tops are little coupons found on everyday items such as Ziploc bags, Betty Crocker frosting, Pillsbury rolls, and General Mills cereal.
-Each one of these coupons is worth $0.10, and quickly those little coupons turn into dollars for Whittier to use to buy teaching materials, library books, computers, art supplies and many more things they need.
-Grab your scissors, clip the Box Tops coupons and deposit them in the cute boxes located in the temple offices.
+Each one of these coupons is worth $0.10, and they quickly turn into dollars for Whittier to use to buy teaching materials, library books, computers, art supplies and many more needed supplies.
+Grab your scissors, clip the Box Tops coupons, and deposit them in the cute boxes located in the temple offices.
 You probably already have several products in your pantry, freezer and fridge right now.
 Click here for a full list of participating products.
 You can also visit www.btfe.com, create a login, and enter the various daily sweepstakes to double Whittier’s fall earnings check, a chance to win 10,000 or 100,000 Box Tops and more!
 For more information, contact Lori at firstname.lastname@example.org or 847.612.4998.
 The Whittier teachers, kids, and staff sent a huge thank you for being such a large part of helping them exceed their goal during the 2016/17 school year!

 The history of Temple Jeremiah & Waukegan schools: Hands-on Social Justice program making a real impact since 2004

 When we first partnered with the Waukegan schools, one of the most impoverished districts in northern Illinois, one school lacked a sufficient library and school supplies, and others offered only limited after-school sports activities, field trips, and art enrichment programs.

 Everyone at Temple Jeremiah has worked together — from Brotherhood, Women of Jeremiah, and the Sunday School, to the congregation at large — to make this program an amazing success.
 Here is what we have accomplished so far:

 - Under the guidance of Brotherhood, congregants rehabilitated a College and Career Center at Waukegan East High School.